Stage Design, 2023

 This piece has a strong ‘klezmer’ feel, colourful and vibrant.
 We will show video projections inspired by a fairground carrousel, fast revolving objects in phase with the shutter of the camera create new virtual forms.

-This phased video image shows small changes until the motor is switched off.
-As the motor slows down the virtual form changes back to the original ‘solid’ object.
-It’s starting point is revealed.
+This phased video image shows continuous small changes until the motor is switched off.

 FIVE CORDS (2023)